PKUCSS/PKUCSS.github.io/_pages/pubs.md

 ## 2021

-Works on OoD generalizaiton and backdoor attacks, to be released
+### [Translation as Cross-Domain Knowledge: Attention Augmentation for Unsupervised Cross-Domain Segmenting and Labeling Tasks]() ( Finding of EMNLP 2021, to be released)

 ## 2020